s3u/ql.io/README.md

 A declarative data retrieval and aggregation gateway for HTTP APIs.
 Write SQL-like queries to fetch and combine data from multiple REST endpoints.

+**AI-Modernized**: This project was completely modernized by AI from the original [ql.io repository](https://github.com/ql-io/ql.io).
+The legacy 2011-2013 Node.js 0.8+ codebase was transformed into a modern, high-performance system with ES2020+ JavaScript, comprehensive testing, and advanced optimizations.

 ## What it does

 ql.io lets you: